uw-dims/dims-devguide/docs/source/sourcemanagement.rst

     .. caution::

-        The Ansible playbook for configuring user accounts currently over-writes the ``$HOME/.gitconfig`` file for each user.
-This wipes out the things like ``user.name`` and ``user.email`` that were just set above when that play is run again.
+        There is a side-effect of the way we set up common Git configuration for users with Ansible.
+Whenever the ``dims-users-create`` role is played, a fresh copy of the user's global Git configuration file (``~/.gitconfig``) is over-written.
+That file contains the four settings listed above, which means they will be wiped out whenever that role is run and you will need to reset them.
+(See the file ``$GIT/ansible-playbooks/dims-users-create/templates/gitconfig.j2``).
         That is a bug in that it is not `idempotent`_.

-One quick hack that restores these values is to add those commands to your ``$HOME/.bash_aliases`` file, which is run every time a new shell is created.
+        One quick hack that restores these values is to add those commands to your ``$HOME/.bash_aliases`` file, which is run every time a new interactive Bash shell is started.

-        A better solution is to have the ``user.name`` and ``user.email`` configuration settings come from the ops-trust portal user attributes table, so they are set consistently with what is stored in the ops-trust portal database when Ansible sets up user accounts.
+        A better long-term solution, which we are working towards, is to have the ``user.name`` and ``user.email`` configuration settings come from the ops-trust portal user attributes table, so they can be set by the user and stored in one central location, which can then be retreived from the ops-trust user database and applied consistently by Ansible when it sets up user accounts.

     ..